alexewerlof/TagCounter/README.md

 #TODO

+* Fix the flickering of the highlighted tags when mouse moves over a selection
 * Allow sorting tags alphabetically or based on their frequency
 * Show tag frequency (compared to others) with a bar right in front of it.
 * Show the number of different tags that was used to build up the page